BadrYoubiIdrissi/irm_public_adareg/README.md

-## Improvements on IRM
+## Improvements on Invariant Risk Minimization

-This repo contains some ideas I've tried to implement to improve on IRM.
+This repo contains some ideas I've tried to implement to improve on [IRM](http://arxiv.org/abs/1907.02893).
+Please refer to the included project report for more details.
+If you have trouble reproducing the experiments email me at badryoubiidrissi at gmail dot com.

 The code is very modular to encourage experimentation.
 I use [pytorch lightning](https://pytorch-lightning.readthedocs.io/en/latest/) (a pytorch framework) to organize the code into modules.
 Then I use [hydra](https://hydra.cc/) (a configuration manager) to choose which modules to use and to configure them properly.
 This way, all parameters can be overriden and finetuned automatically.
 I also keep track of the (large) configuration object to be able to compare runs.